What challenges do AI agents face?

 Takeaway

-• Autonomy is powerful — and dangerous — when unchecked
+• Autonomy is powerful, and dangerous, when unchecked

 • Production agents are safe only when they are transparent, auditable, and bounded